amartyaraghav/VirtualAssistant/README.md

 I have also added a function which when run gives you details of all the voices that can be changed for your assistant.

-Example of giving commands: (Just include the keyword in your sentence)
+Example of giving commands: (Just include the keyword in your sentence):
 1. Aisha, can you take the screenshot please.
 2. Search on wikipedia for Python.
 3. Show me the current device status.
 4. Can you capture the screenshot for me.
 5. What is today's date?
 etc.......

  Go through the comment lines mentioned in the code before you run the code for the first time.